-Recognizing the psychological toll individuals of disaster, counseling and mental health expertise volunteered to provide emotional support to survivors.
-This citizen-led effort played a vital role in alleviating trauma and promoting mental well-being affected individuals.
+Recognizing the psychological toll of the disaster, individuals with counseling and mental health expertise volunteered to provide emotional support to survivors.
+This citizen-led effort played a vital role in alleviating trauma and promoting mental well-being among affected individuals.